 I like to use a medium sharp cheddar cheese for this recipe so that it stands up to all of the other ingredients without overpowering them.
 But if you're particularly beholden to American cheese for the gooeyness that only it can give, I certainly won't judge.

 I give a range for the amount of bacon required because the size of a slice of bread isn't standard, and you only need enough bacon for one layer so that you get some with each bite.
 T he classic, standard cut of bacon (cooked so that it's nice and crisp) is best, but you can use whatever kind you wish.

 Only have thick-cut?
 Not a problem.
 Don't eat pork?
 Use turkey bacon instead.
 Want to get weird?
 Even candied bacon could be used for an interesting variation.
 The bacon possibilities are endless!

 With the lettuce, any variety on the crispy end of the spectrum will do, such as the butterhead the recipe calls for (which includes Boston and Bibb varieties) lettuce, but Romaine or iceberg would also work well.

 What Kind of Tomatoes to Use

 For tomatoes, you want to use a variety that falls under the category of what some people call slicing tomatoes.
 They are big, meaty, and perfect for slicing to put on sandwiches (hence the name).
-Some examples include beefsteak, Brandywine, or Cherokee purple.
+Some examples include beefsteak, Brandywine, or Mortgage Lifter.
 Avoid plum tomatoes; they are better suited for making pasta sauce.
 And as always, you want to choose ripe, in-season tomatoes whenever possible.